Investigating the effect of Cu$^{2+}$ sorption in montmorillonite using density functional theory and molecular dynamics simulations: Method

 \subsection{Density functional theory}

 DFT simulations were performed as implemented in the open-source software Quantum Espresso \cite{giannozzi2009quantum} with projector-augmented waves (PAW) \cite{blochl1994projector, dal2014pseudopotentials, qe} .
-The generalized gradient approximation (GGA) by Perdew–Burke–Ernzerhof (PBE) was employed to calculate the exchange-correlation energy \cite{perdew1996generalized}.
+The generalized gradient approximation (GGA) by Per\-dew--Bur\-ke--Ern\-zer\-hof (PBE) was employed to calculate the exchange-correlation energy \cite{perdew1996generalized}.
 We prepared a periodic Arizona MMT containing 2 × 1 × 1 unit cells with the size of 10.54 × 9.15 × 6.75 Å using the ATOM package \cite{holmboe2019atom} with a total charge of -2.
 To neutralize the negative charge of the MMT, we introduced one Cu$^{2+}$, resulting in Cu-MMT with the formula \([Cu].[(Si_{16}[Mg_2 Al_6]O_{48}(OH)_8]\).
 A similar formula was used for Ca-MMT by substituting Cu$^{2+}$ with Ca$^{2+}$.
+In another scenario, similar structures were used in separate simulations with three water molecules, two Na$^{+}$, one Ca$^{2+}$, and one Cu$^{2+}$.

-The aim of studying Ca-MMT was to establish a basis for comparing it to Cu-MMT, given their shared divalent cation nature.
-This comparative analysis aimed to enhance the precision of MD calculations for Cu-MMT.
-This choice was motivated by the inclusion of Ca$^{2+}$ within the original ClayFF package, allowing for a more accurate evaluation.
+The aim of studying Ca-MMT was to provide a reference for comparison with Cu-MMT, due to their shared divalent cation nature.
+Additionally, the difference in ionic sizes between Ca$^{2+}$ and Cu$^{2+}$ provides insights into how cation size affects the swelling pressure and interaction energies in MMT.
+This comparative analysis was intended to improve the accuracy of MD calculations for Cu-MMT.
+The inclusion of Ca$^{2+}$ and Na$^{+}$ ions within the original ClayFF package facilitated a more precise evaluation, leveraging the established parametrizations for these ions.